Grenade attack at Nairobi bar wounds 13

 SOMALI GOVT NOT PLEASED

-Kenya has in the past initiated brief cross-border incursions but the latest operation is on a much larger scale, raising fears the country may be dragged into its neighbor's two-decade civil war.
+Kenya has in the past initiated brief cross-border incursions, but the latest operation is on a much larger scale raising fears the country may be dragged into the anarchic Horn of Africa's two-decade civil war.

 While Somali government officials had said the two countries were cooperating in the fight against al Shabaab, President Sheikh Sharif Ahmed was more circumspect about the Kenya incursion on Monday.